vault27/Foundation/paloalto.md

 - You can save named configuration snapshot manually choosing Templates and Device Groups
 - When you revert changes, you are replacing settings in the current candidate configuration with settings from another configuration
 - Reverting a Panorama management server configuration requires a full commit after revert and must be performed by a superuser
-- Revert to a previous version of the running configuration that is stored on Panorama: **PanoramaSetupOperations, Load Panorama configuration version**
+- Revert to a previous version of the running configuration that is stored on Panorama: **Panorama > Setup > Operations, Load Panorama configuration version**
 - You can select Templates and Device Groups

 ### Variables